egrinstein/gnn_ssl/README.md

 2. Create a `inputs_train.yaml` file

-Copy the file `inputs_train_template.yaml` file under `gnn_ssl/config` to point to the paths of your training, validation and testing datasets.
+Copy the file `inputs_train_template.yaml` as a file called `ìnputs_train.yaml` file under `gnn_ssl/config`, and edit the paths to refer to your training, validation and testing datasets.

+Do the same for the `inputs_eval.yaml` file, which is used for testing the model.

 3. Training the model